 3) The student’s class schedule will be verified for at least 9 hours of graduate-level courses (5000 level or above).
 Schedules that do not meet this requirement will be rejected and the student will need to register for 9 graduate credits online immediately.
 Tuition waivers cannot be used to pay for courses numbered below 5000 (i.e. undergraduate level).

-4) Once the registration is approved and submitted no changes may be made to that schedule.
-If changes are made or necessary corrections left undone, tuition will not be waived.
+4) Once the student has finished enrolling, no changes may be made to that schedule.
+If changes are made or necessary corrections left undone, tuition may not be waived.

-5) The Tuition Waiver entry window closes the 3rd day of drop/add so all schedules must be finalized by that time.
-The tuition waiver forms must be finalized and turned in to the Graduate Office no later than by the end of the first week of classes.
+5) The tuition waiver entry window closes on the last day of drop/add so all schedules must be finalized by that time.
+The tuition waiver forms must be turned in to the Graduate Office no later than by the end of the first week of classes.

 6) U.S. domestic students who are appointed as graduate assistants in the College of Music are eligible to apply-for the possibility of becoming Florida residents after twelve months, once certain criteria are met.
 Graduate Assistants who are residents of the United States should note that out-of-state tuition waivers are paid by the College ONLY during the first year of an assistantship; after that the College will provide only an in-state waiver.
 Thus, applying for Florida residency is financially advantageous.
 Please note that international students will receive the out-of-state waiver for the duration of the graduate assistantship.
 Residence in an on-campus dorm facility does not qualify students for Florida residency.
 It is advised that GA’s who wish to apply for Florida residency reside in off-campus housing.

 Approximately 225 teaching, research, accompanying, and administrative assistantships are awarded by the College of Music typically in March and April to highly qualified Master’s and Doctoral students.
 Teaching assistants are selected and assigned to particular courses on the basis of experience, professional qualifications, and musical expertise.
 There is no separate assistantship application process; rather, candidates are assessed during the formal admission/audition process.
-Academic year 2022-2023 assistantship stipends will be $7,998.72 (0.25 time), $9,598.46 (0.30 time) $10,654.30 (0.33 time), or $15,997.44 (0.50 time) for two academic semesters: Fall and Spring.
+Academic year 2023-2024 assistantship stipends will be $7,790.42 (0.25 time), $9,348.50 (0.30 time), or $15,580.84 (0.50 time) for two academic semesters: Fall and Spring.
 (Assistantships in music education, musicology and music theory are occasionally available for the Summer semester.)

 The College of Music allows for maximum assistantship funding as follows: up to four (4) semesters for Master’s students and up to six (6) semesters for Doctoral students.
 Students who complete a (funded) graduate degree in the College of Music, and elect to earn a second graduate degree here, may receive funding up to four (4) semesters for a second Master’s degree and up to six (6) semesters for a Doctoral degree. (**Please note: PhD Theory GA’s are eligible for a maximum of 8 semesters of funding.)
 Individuals pursuing exceptions to this policy must submit the “Petition for Waiver of Assistantship Policy on Maximum Term of Appointment,” available in the Graduate Music Office.
 Assistantship renewals are contingent upon satisfactory degree progress, satisfactory work in the duties assigned, continued recommendation by relevant faculty and/or Area Coordinators, and availability of funding.
 Students who receive an assistantship after initial matriculation into the degree program may receive term-only assistantships; they may or may not be renewed.